 As anticipated in the October statement, pillar 2 includes a hierarchical set of rules that shapes the OECD's common approach to granting jurisdictions additional taxing rights: (1) the global anti-base-erosion (GLOBE) rules and (2) the subject-to-tax rule (STTR).
-The introduction of these taxing rights seeks to (i) ensure minimum taxation while avoiding double taxation or taxation in which there is no economic profit, (ii) cope with different tax system designs by jurisdictions as well as different operating models by businesses, (iii) ensure transparency and a level playing field, and (iv) minimize administrative and compliance costs.4 pillar 2 objectives.
-These rules consist of two interlocking rules that impose a top-up tax using an effective tax rate (ETR) test that is calculated on a jurisdictional basis5 and require an assignment of the income and taxes among the jurisdictions in which the multinational enterprise operates and to which it pays taxes.6
+The introduction of these taxing rights seeks to (i) ensure minimum taxation while avoiding double taxation or taxation in which there is no economic profit, (ii) cope with different tax system designs by jurisdictions as well as different operating models by businesses, (iii) ensure transparency and a level playing field, and (iv) minimize administrative and compliance costs.4

+The GLOBE rules are the principal mechanism used by the inclusive framework to achieve the pillar 2 objectives.
+These rules consist of two interlocking rules that impose a top-up tax using an effective tax rate (ETR) test that is calculated on a jurisdictional basis5 and require an assignment